prescottprue/react-redux-firebase/README.md

 }
 ```

-In order to enable this functionality, you will most likely need to install a plugin (depending on your build setup).
+To enable this functionality, you will most likely need to install a plugin (depending on your build setup).
 For Webpack and Babel, you will need to make sure you have installed and enabled  [babel-plugin-transform-decorators-legacy](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) by doing the following:

 1. run `npm i --save-dev babel-plugin-transform-decorators-legacy`
 2. Add the following line to your `.babelrc`: